 Years ago, there weren’t so many choices in gaiters as there was one single choice: cotton duck or felted wool.
 But things have changed, so much so that the options can be a little bewildering.
 What do you do if you are looking to invest in your very first pair of gaiters for snowshoeing or to move up a class?

-There’s no reason to purchase the lowest priced selection and cross your fingers that they won’t fall apart within the season.
-Or on the flip side, buy the most expensive model on the market in the hope that price equals quality.
+There’s no reason to purchase the lowest-priced selection and cross your fingers that they won’t fall apart within the season.
+Or, on the flip side, buy the most expensive model on the market in the hope that price equals quality.

-- Ankle gaiters are a good choice if running and racing is your snowshoe activity of choice.
+1. Ankle gaiters are a good choice if running and racing is your snowshoe activity of choice.

-- Full length gaiters are highly recommended if there is the slightest chance you will be spending time breaking trail or in wet snow.
+3. Full-length gaiters are highly recommended if there is the slightest chance you will be spending time breaking trail or in wet snow.
 When in wet snow, anything less than full to-the-knee coverage is going to result in a good soaking for the lower portion of your trousers.
-And snow will find its way over the tops of mid-calf gaiters if you make first tracks for any amount of time.
-This is going to happen quickly indeed if your route involves wind-blown terrain marked by drifts or any amount of climbing.
+A great full-length gaiter is the Kahtoola NAVAgaiter, which also comes with a cinch that keeps the gaiter snug around your leg.

 Higher priced models of gaiters incorporate a waterproof-breathable layer such as GORE-TEX or eVent.
 This layer is not meant to create an impenetrable top-to-bottom seal.
 So it will not lock out water during, say, a stream fording, as the bottom edge of the gaiter does not close tightly enough.
 Rather, it is meant to keep moisture from soaking the wearer’s trouser bottoms.

 Is waterproof-breathable construction a must-have?
 If you snowshoe where wet snow conditions are the rule rather than the exception (e.g., the Pacific Northwest), you have every reason to invest in the feature.